Chriscoloss/Chriscoloss/README.md

 In the long term, I can see myself becoming an expert in a specialized field.

 Basicly: I am an open and direct person, who values both working independently ("Tunnel-Focus") and collaborating in a team, depending on the project’s needs.
-Fokus and good Communication is key!</h4>
+Fokus and good Communication is key!

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=chriscoloss&label=Profile%20views&color=0e75b6&style=flat" alt="chriscoloss" /> </p>